Search engine optimization (SEO) is multi-faceted and complex.

 In the realm of link building, costs can be tricky to measure, since you’ll need to factor in both time and money.
 If you’re working with a link building agency, things get a bit simpler, since you’re only dealing with one cost variable.
 In the next section, we’ll explain how to accurately project your costs.

-And as you can see from the previous section, outcomes can also be difficult to measure; there are many benefits of link building, both direct and indirect, and you’ll need to factor all of them into your final ROI equation.
+And as you can see from the previous section, outcomes can also be difficult to measure; there are many benefits of link building, both direct and indirect, and you’ll need to factor all of them into your final SEO ROI equation.
 In several sections that follow, we’ll explore how to measure the impact of your links, including how much traffic they’re generating, how they’re improving your search engine rankings, and how they’re influencing user behavior on your site.

-For both costs and value, you’ll need to consider both your overall strategy and each individual link; for example, if your strategy is performing well, but a certain type of link seems to be underperforming compared to the others, you can weed out whatever strategy is producing that link in favor of something more in line with what’s generating your results.
+For both costs and value, you’ll need to consider both your overall SEO strategy and each individual link; for example, if your strategy is performing well, but a certain type of link seems to be underperforming compared to the others, you can weed out whatever strategy is producing that link in favor of something more in line with what’s generating your results.
 Some publishers will outperform others, and some pieces of onsite content will be more rewarding as link destinations than others.

 We’ll start with the easier side of the equation—measuring your costs.
 There are going to be some complexities to deal with no matter what, but the big picture should be easy to glean.

-If you’re working with a link building agency, and they’re doing the work more or less exclusively, the costs of SEO will be easy to calculate.
+If you’re working with an SEO agency, and they’re doing the work more or less exclusively, the costs of SEO will be easy to calculate.
 If you’re paying for each link a la carte, you can simply use that as the basis for your calculations; you’ll know that you paid $500 for this link, or $100 for that one, and that you paid $2,500 for all the links in your backlink profile so far.
 End of story.
 If you’re paying a link building agency on retainer, you may need to dig deeper to figure out how much time, effort, or money was spent on the individual links built in your campaign.

-There’s another benefit of working with a link building agency: they’ll probably help you calculate the ROI of your strategy.
+There’s another benefit of working with a link building agency: they’ll probably help you calculate the SEO ROI of your strategy.
 These experts are invested in your success, so they’re interested in knowing which links perform best—so they can replicate those strategies in the future.

 If you’re doing the link building yourself, make sure you pay attention to these variables, measuring both “real” costs and time costs: